DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ![save](imgs/results/12000save.png)

-As we can see, using MPI-IO we are able to save some time writing on file in parallel (although the scalability is not perfect), but the time spent on this part is still by far the most time-consuming part of the code.
+As we can see, using MPI-IO we are able to save some time writing on file in parallel, but the time spent on this part is still by far the most time-consuming part of the code.

 ## How to run